Chelsea486MHz/AlmaLinux-BP-028/README.md

 # AlmaLinux 9.2 server, secured to ANSSI-BP-028-HIGH

-This repository is a set of scripts used to build an ISO format installation image that automatically installsa secured AlmaLinux 9.2 system, without any user interaction.
+This repository is a set of scripts used to build an ISO format installation image that automatically installs a secured AlmaLinux 9.2 system, without any user interaction.

 This fork of AlmaLinux is aimed at VirtIO virtualised servers and features TPM disk encryption as well as compliance to ANSSI-BP-028-HIGH, the highest standard of Linux security in the French cybersecurity administration, but also quality of life features like web management and system administration through Cockpit.